24 Things to do and see in Limerick

 18 – Do a walking tour of Limerick!!

-The city is a great place to walk around and explore the fantastic historic buildings, old stories and interesting facts about the city’s rich history.
-You can walk around yourself or talk a guided tour.
+The city is a great place to walk around and explore the fantastic historic buildings, old stories and interesting facts about the city’s rich and long history.
+You can walk around yourself or take a guided tour.
 There are a few options with walking tours, there are Angela’s Ashes walking tours available to do.

 Limerick City Walking Tours offer a walking tour around the city that captures the spirit of Limerick, the tour is done by a local.
 It’s a well developed and excellent tour.
 This is a great way to see the best parts of Limerick on a small budget, the tour offers a great experience and it’s very reasonably priced.